-Below you will find a quick overview of topics related to IT and Data Security.
+The ITSG is able to assist you in navigating topics related to IT and Data Security.
 For additional information, please see the provided links or submit a ticket to the ITSG.

 If your research involves sharing data with an entity outside Cornell, you may be asked engage in a Data Use Agreement with that entity.
-This agreement will likely require a Data Security Plan that will be reviewed through the Office of Sponsored Programs and/or Institutional Review Board.
+Read more about how the ITSG can assist you here: Data Security Plans.

 Policy 5.10 and 5.3